 3 – Traditional Midwifery (Moh Tum Yae), which involves care for mother and baby during pregnancy, and during and after childbirth.

 4 – Nuad Thai or Traditional Thai massage, which involves the application of therapeutic Thai massage.
 This category sometimes also includes Reusi Dat Ton (Thai Yoga Self-Stretching and Self-Massage).

 Thai TTM is considered a holistic medicinal system.
 Treatments emphasize balancing of the body elements and various other factors, seasons, where one lives, and other external elements.
-Treatment prescriptions are based on the four fields of Thai TTM practice, that is— Herbal Medicine preparations, Thai Massage, Post-partum care (Yu Fai), mother and child care, as well as some traditional rites and rituals, if applicable.
+Treatment prescriptions are based on the five fields of Thai TTM practice, that is — Traditional Diagnostics, Herbal Medicine, Thai Massage, Thai Midwifery, and Buddhism, traditional rites and rituals, if applicable.

 Traditional Thai Medicine Educational System